Alice Thornton's Books

 This website will provide resources aimed at better understanding the life and work of Alice Thornton and, in due course, will host a fully searchable digital edition of all four of her autobiographical texts.

-You can now access our partial release of 103 pages from one book, in both semi-diplomatic and modernised versions, and our first release of the search function.
+You can now access our partial release, in both semi-diplomatic and modernised versions, and our second release of the search function.

 Who Was Alice Thornton?